Nameless Rumia's Wiki

 – Anonymous1)

-4chan is a popular English bulletin board website that was established by Christopher Poole on October 1, 2003 and took inspiration from Futaba Channel.2)3) On September 21, 2015, it was acquired by 2channel founder Hiroyuki Nishimura4) for a combined total of $8 million.5)
+4chan is a large bulletin board website that was set up by Christopher Poole on October 1, 2003, drawing inspiration from Futaba Channel.2)3) Recently, it was acquired by 2channel founder Hiroyuki Nishimura for a combined total of $8 million4) on September 21, 2015.5)

 Summary